Uninsured and Underinsured Accidents Attorney in Monroe, CT

 Now, if you are involved in the same accident, but the driver was either uninsured or had left the scene, your UM coverage would compensate you for up to $100,000.
 It is important that the accident is documented and reported to the police.

 When you are in an accident with an underinsured driver in Monroe, you must exhaust their insurance coverage and then seek additional damages in the amount of your UIM coverage.
 Your UIM coverage will be credited for what was paid by the responsible party.

 For example, let’s say you are hit by a driver, you severely injure your shoulder and will need surgery.
 The driver had insurance in the amount of the state minimum ($20,000 per person / $40,000 per accident).
 You have UIM coverage in the amount of $100,000 per person / $300,000 per accident.
 After you collect $20,000 from the underinsured driver, you can collect up to $80,000 from your UIM coverage, for a total of $100,000.

 Conversion coverage will pay as additional coverage regardless of the responsible party’s coverage.
 Conversion coverage is above and beyond (additional) what the other party has by way of coverage and in the above example new money.

 Contact Buckley Wynne & Parese, experienced attorneys here to help with your uninsured/underinsured motorist claim in Monroe, CT

-If you or a loved one has been injured in an accident in Monroe, CT, call us today.
+If you or a loved one has been injured in an accident in Monroe, call us today.
 BWP is focused on representing individuals injured by the negligence and wrongdoing of others especially if they are injured by another motorist with little or no insurance coverage.
 We offer all prospective clients a free initial consultation.
 We will gladly review the details of each party’s insurance coverage and we will determine and discuss your legal options in regard to your compensation.